-By completing the 33-credit program for Legal Office Assistant (courses denoted with single asterisk (\), you may apply for a Certificate of Achievement.
+By completing the 33-credit program for Legal Office Assistant, you may apply for a Certificate of Achievement.
+Note: these courses may also be applied to an Associates in Applied Science Degree

 An advisor will help you make necessary changes to these recommended sequences.